Digital Conveyancing

 Cyber criminals

-Despite Airbnb announcing 2017 profits of $93 Million and growing exponentially in recent years UK home owners are finding it extremely difficult to gain consent from mortgage lenders to rent out their homes even for
+Despite Airbnb announcing 2017 profits of $93 Million and growing exponentially in recent years, UK home-owners are finding it extremely difficult to gain consent from mortgage lenders to rent out their homes; even for extremely

-The government have recently announced the quarterly statistics on stamp duty claiming that 121 500 households have benefitted from the stamp duty cut This equates to a saving of over £284 million Currently first time
+The government have recently announced the quarterly statistics on stamp duty; claiming that 121,500 households have benefitted from the stamp duty cut.
+This equates to a saving of over £284 million.
+Currently, first-time buyers purchasing

 Disciplinary proceedings

-As of April this year the government have relaxed eligibility rules meaning households earning less than £80 000 and £90 000 in London can now use shared ownership schemes to own property When the average
+As of April this year, the government have relaxed eligibility rules meaning households earning less than £80,000 and £90,000 in London can now use shared ownership schemes to own property.
+When the average national price

 House prices